The Scottish wildcat

-The Scottish wildcat, cat fiadhaich in Gaelic, is no household moggy and has always been regarded with a certain respect by humans on account of its legendary ferocity when cornered.
-Take a look at a wildcat – a photograph is the best view most of us will get of this elusive predator – and you might see not only the classic air of feline independence, but something else as well: an indomitable, untouchable wariness, and possibly (allowing for a hearty dose of anthropomorphism), a ‘don’t mess-with-me’ expression!
+The Scottish wildcat, cat-fiadhaich in Gaelic, is no household moggy.
+It has always been regarded with a certain respect by humans on account of its legendary ferocity when cornered.
+Take a look at a wildcat (a photograph is the best view most of us will get of this elusive predator).
+You might notice not only the classic air of feline independence, but something else as well: an indomitable, untouchable wariness, and possibly, (allowing for a bit of anthropomorphism), a “don’t mess-with-me” expression!

 One Highland legend tells of the Cat Sidhe, a fairy cat, believed to be a witch in disguise.
-The king of the Cat Sidhe was called Big Ears, and was said to preside over the answering of questions during the taghairm.
+The king of the Cat Sidhe was called Big Ears, and presided over the answering of questions during the taghairm.

 In Morayshire there have been confirmed reports of ‘Kellas Cats’, which are thought to be hybrids between wildcats and feral domestic cats.
 These black cats have much of the ferocity of true wild cats and there is a formidable-looking specimen in Elgin museum!

 An Irish legend tells of a cat that dwells in the Otherworld called ‘Little Cat’.
-This animal guards some much-coveted treasure, and while looking fairly innocuous, its response to would-be thieves is to transform into a shooting arrow of flame, reducing the culprit to ashes – an excellent security system if ever there was one.
+This animal guards some much-coveted treasure.
+While looking fairly innocuous, its response to would-be thieves is to transform into a shooting arrow of flame, reducing the culprit to ashes – a formidable security system if ever there was one.

 While many old beliefs may seem strange to us today, perhaps the most bizarre thing of all is that in a nation of cat lovers, so few are aware of the plight currently facing the Scottish wildcat, one of the planet’s most endangered felines.

-Cairns, P. and Hamblin, M. (2007) Tooth and Claw: living alongside Britain’s predators.
+- Cairns, P. and Hamblin, M. (2007) Tooth and Claw: living alongside Britain’s predators.
 Whittles Publishing: Dunbeath.
-Website at http://www.toothandclaw.org.uk/